-Alastair helps independent consultants to generate more leads consistently so they can eliminate their dependence on referrals, and get out of the feast-famine cycle.
-He does this by helping them create and execute a simple, effective marketing strategy that works for their business and client base.
+Alastair McDermott helps specialized consultants and experts to build their authority so they can eliminate their dependence on referrals, and get out of the feast-famine cycle.

 On a personal note, Alastair is a very old friend and he’s pretty much my go to guy for anything techie, but also when I need a sanity check on my decision making to ensure my thinking is sound and I’m not about to do something stupid.
 So he’s been invaluable to me over the years.